Ecosoft Smart Grid Controller 2 Manual

 Check the network cable and the network connection.
 If DHCP is active, but mDNS doesn’t work, you can try to find the IP address of the smart grid controller by looking it up in your router.

 As an alternative, you can access the SGC 2 via WiFi (only when WiFi is turned on).
-Check if the SGC is available as an WiFi Access Point (search in your smart phone for a network called SGC).
+Check if the SGC is available as a WiFi Access Point (search in your smart phone for a network called SGC).
 Check if WiFi is still working and its signal is strong enough at the site where the SGC is located.
 To reset the WiFi settings of the SGC, click 7x quickly on the SET button.
 After that, the SGC should become available as a WiFi network, and you can continue the installation from there, as described in the chapter Installing the Smart Grid Controller 2.

 The SGC is visible in the network, but accessing the SGC fails.